- AT THE POETRY CENTER

 Any community member is eligible to apply, with the exception of Poetry Center employees, weekly volunteers, and interns.
 The scholarship must be used during the semester for which it was awarded, for the course specified in your application.

-The next deadline is MAY 12, 2014, for Summer 2014 courses.
-To apply, you mist submit a letter and a short writing sample by email.
+The next deadline is midnight on Monday, AUGUST 18, 2014, for scholarships for Fall 2014 courses.
+To apply, you must submit a letter and a short writing sample by email.

 The letter should include the following information: